What we do and what we believe

 Senior Research Scientist

-Prior to joining Safety Function, Dr. Tixier was a researcher and lead teaching assistant for 5 years at the computer science department of Polytechnic Paris.
+Prior to joining Safety Function, Antoine was a researcher and lead teaching assistant for 5 years at the computer science department of École Polytechnique in Paris, the top engineering school in France.
 He specialized in machine learning and deep learning for natural language processing and network analysis.
-Dr. Tixier has published more than 20 papers in international peer-reviewed journals and conferences, both in the construction domain and the general AI domain, and has designed and delivered close to a hundred hours of AI programming lab sessions to CS graduates.
+Antoine has published more than 20 papers in top-tier international peer-reviewed journals and conferences, both in the construction domain and the general AI domain, and has designed and delivered close to a hundred hours of AI programming lab sessions to CS graduates.